New York’s mass transit systems were considered “super-spreaders” — now they are being redeemed

 For example, a study in Paris discovered that the Metro System was not a source of infection clusters.
 No coronavirus clusters originated on the city’s transit systems.
 Other European studies found that almost none of the COVID-19 spread was traceable to riding transit.
 As a result, data suggest a far less sinister role for transit than the MIT report noted at the beginning of this article.

 Circles painted on a Paris train-station floor to define social-distancing requirements may provide a hint.
 Looking more like a Twister game than a transit plan, the circles assume each person rides alone; there are no provisions for couples or adults with children.
 If each person stands in a circle, how long will trains need to dwell in the station to give those in the farthest circles time to enter?
-How will social distancing be maintained once everyone is on the trains?
+Can social distancing be maintained once everyone is on the trains?
 Who will count the number of people in each car, subtracting those exiting and adding those entering?
 Undaunted by these questions, New York City recently announced it is considering similar diagramming.